 Figuring out how to write the perfect pitch is a work in progress.
 This is one of those things which you keep learning about.
 It takes some serious time and effort, but if you understand the audience you are trying to target and the things you can do to stand out from the competition, then you will do a great job.

 Cold email pitching can be tough, but keeping in mind the basics will get you a long way.
 Personalize your approach and make sure to include all the necessary information.
-This way, the media contacts who you’re pitching will be convinced that you can go over and above compared to your competitors.
+This way, the media contacts who you’re pitching will be convinced that you can go over and above compare to your competitors.
 Pay attention to every aspect of your email pitch from the introduction to the body, and the signature.
 Detailed information and a well-constructed signature can help you write a pitch that has a higher chance of getting read.